 Acquire some Grolsch flip-top bottles.

-Fill each bottle the rest of the way with strained water kefir, using a funnel like this one or a thin tea towel.
+Fill each bottle the rest of the way with strained water kefir, using a metal or plastic funnel like this one or a thin tea towel.

-Close the flip top lid and allow to sit out for 24 more hours.
+Close the flip top lid and allow it to sit out for 24-48 hours out of direct sunlight.

 When you go to open the bottle, make sure to open it slowly.
 These things can sometimes be quite explosive.
 I have lost half my soda by not taking care to open it slowly!